Rysess/ADModularLab/README.md

 3. Add `<name>` to a host `modules` list in `lab.yml`

 No change to Terraform or `site.yml` is required.

-## Snapshots

-`./snapshot.sh` creates an AMI per instance, tagged with the lab and host name.
-Set `ami: <id>` on a host in `lab.yml` to rebuild from one, which skips the ~40 minute promotion and join cycle.
-Changing `ami:` replaces that instance; drift of the upstream Amazon AMIs is ignored, so a new upstream image never silently rebuilds a live lab.

-A snapshot is not sysprepped, so EC2 publishes no password data for it: hosts restored this way keep the local Administrator password from the snapshot, and `lab_credentials.txt` says so instead of printing one.

 ## Credentials